-Subtyping.
 The usefulness of a class-based type system such as this one depends largely on the definition of subtyping.
 Smalltalk code in general is not well suited to be typed using classes.
 For example, classes might override methods while breaking assumptions about types made in the superclass, and other classes might "delete" methods defined in superclasses.
 All of these things function well considering Smalltalk's dynamic properties, but are not readily compatible with the notion of subtyping.

 On the basis of these considerations we define a subtyping relation that is based on the type interface of a class.
 We define this to be the set of class method types that have some type annotation (a method type is a method's name with its argument and return types).
-Table 4 demonstrates this with an example.
-The type interface of the type Fruit is the method type of mixWith: (with argument Fruit and return type Array E: Fruit) plus of course any method types inherited from superclasses. isVegetable is not part of the type interface since it does not have any type annotations.
+Figure 2 demonstrates this with an example.
+The type interface of the type Fruit is the method type of mixWith: (with argument Fruit and return type Array E: Fruit, which is a generic type.
+We discuss generic types in Section 4.1.2) plus of course any method types inherited from superclasses. isVegetable is not part of the type interface since it does not have any type annotations.